BleekerLab/protocols/bioassays/README.metadata.insect_toxicity_bioassay.md

 # Introduction
-This is a template for insect toxicity bioassays.
-It is heavily based on [NCBI PubChem BioAssay Database](https://www.ncbi.nlm.nih.gov/books/NBK190601/) definitions and methods to describe bioassay experiments.
+This is a template for the __README.md__ file that describes the experiment metadata.
+This file explains how the data from an experiment were generated.
+It should be present together with a "results.txt" file (containing the measurements) for all insect toxicity bioassays.
+This template is heavily based on [NCBI PubChem BioAssay Database](https://www.ncbi.nlm.nih.gov/books/NBK190601/) definitions and methods to describe bioassay experiments.

 # Experiment
 ## Summary